 The wine is a very light straw yellow in the glass, and the nose features notes of melon and of a light—faint, even—honey sweetness.
 The wine is medium-bodied and tastes fresh and bright.
 Melon and pair dance on the palate, and a pleasant minerality keeps everything in check.

-The wine would be an A-, but there is one problem: it’s hot.
+The wine would be a 90 or 91, but there is one problem: it’s hot.
 The 2008 L'Ecole No 41 Semillon clocks in at 14.2% ABV, very high for a white wine in general, and not balanced very well.
 It drinks hot, and while I would love to recommend it with food like seafood pasta, the alcohol level makes that difficult.

 Still, it’s a very good wine on its own merits.
 Well recommended.